OH Marijuana Cards - 2020

 OHIO – Learn how to get a medical marijuana card in Ohio.
 A medical marijuana card, or MMJ card is a state issued identification card that enables medical marijuana to be purchased from retail dispensaries licensed by the Board of Pharmacy.

 Medical cannabis cards are available to patients in Ohio with a qualifying condition.
 The steps to get your medcard are below.
-Currently, Ohio marijuana cards are being issued by the state.
+Ohio marijuana cards are being issued by the state.
+Telemedicine virtual doctor appointments have recently been allowed to get an OH marijuana card online.

 Step 1 – Patients will have to connect with a Ohio Medical Marijuana Doctors certified to recommend medical marijuana.
 All recommending physicians must be licensed by the State Pharmacy Board.